arielm/chronotext-playground/Sketches/TestBed2/README.md

 ```
 xcodebuild -exportArchive -exportFormat ipa -archivePath Target1.xcarchive -exportPath Target1.ipa -exportProvisioningProfile "Chronotext_AdHoc"
 ```
-Be sure to replace `Chronotext_AdHoc` with the proper *provisioning-profile* name (which must be registered at the XCode level.)
+Be sure to replace `Chronotext_AdHoc` with the relevant *provisioning-profile* name (which must be properly registered at the XCode's preferences level.)